-The function has certain symbols and messages that can be shown in the combined instrument
+The function has certain symbols and messages that can be shown in the combined instrument panel if the function is reduced due to its limitations.

-Symbol ^A Message Specification ▼ Radar blocked See manual Distance Warning temporarily disengaged.
+Symbol A Message Specification Radar blocked See manual Distance Warning temporarily disengaged.
 The radar sensor is blocked and cannot detect other vehicles, e.g. in the event of heavy rain or if slush has collected in front of the radar sensor.
 Read about radar sensor limitations (p.
-209). \$ Collision warning Service required Distance Warning and Collision Warning with Auto Brake fully or partially disengaged.
+209).
+A Sarvice required Distance Warning and Collision Warning with Auto Brake fully or partially disengaged.
 Visit a workshop if the message remains - an authorised Volvo workshop is recommended.